Born to Expire

 Born to Expire is the debut album by New York City band Leeway.
 It was recorded in November 1987.
 Delays postponed its release to January 1989 – jointly on Rock Hotel and Profile Records.
 It was followed up by Desperate Measures in 1991.
 In 1996, Another Planet re-issued the album on the same CD as Desperate Measures.

-The song "Enforcer" is featured on the LCHC radio station in the 2008 video game Grand Theft Auto IV.

 Overview

-Lyrically and vocally, Leeway were firmly rooted in the hardcore punk genre as could also be seen by the company they chose to keep – Corrosion of Conformity, Bad Brains, Circle Jerks, Sick of It All and Prong to name but a few.
+Lyrically and vocally, Leeway were firmly rooted in the hardcore punk genre as could also be seen by the company they chose to keep – Corrosion of Conformity, Bad Brains, Circle Jerks, Sick of It All and Prong to name a few.
 Musically, however, it was most definitely metal and a compromise label of thrash/crossover was achieved but still left a few questions unanswered.
 In truth, many fans of both genres had their likes and dislikes – even between songs.

-Guitarist and songwriter, A.J.
-Novello, had this to say on the dichotomy caused by this album:
+Guitarist/songwriter A.J.
+Novello had this to say on the dichotomy caused by this album:

 Most of the songs are played at thrash metal pace but at hardcore punk-style track lengths.
 The band even had time to experiment with rap and funk on "Catholic High School".

 Guitarist Michael Gibbons spoke about the album's signature guitar sound: